superseriousbusiness/gotosocial/docs/configuration/index.md

 We try to provide sensible defaults wherever possible, but you can't run a GoToSocial instance without managing *some* configuration.

-In this section, we describe the different methods available for configuring GoToSocial,

 ## Configuration Methods

 There are three different methods for configuring a GoToSocial instance, which can be combined depending on your setup.